Free Resources for Aging Services Providers

 The Food & Drug Administration’s Office of Women’s Health has numerous publications designed to help women make better health decisions.
 Mammograms, health scams, menopause and hormones, sleep problems, and osteoporosis are just a few of the fact sheet topics available to order in English and Spanish.

 Most Medicare publications are available free for download or in e-book formats.
 To get printed outreach and education materials in bulk, however, you’ll need to create an online account before placing your order.
 Then you’ll find brochures, posters, fact sheets, and more about a range of Medicare enrollment, coverage, and health issues, in English, Spanish, and other languages.
+There’s even promotional materials that explain the roll-out of the new Medicare cards (search the site under “Featured Medicare”).

 Also available from the site are resources directed to consumers who may have Medicaid or Marketplace coverage.
 Be sure to check out the Roadmap to Better Care and a Healthier You, available in guides and poster formats, as well as the fillable cards that can be used to gather contact information, set appointments, and record test results.